 - High errors are bad.

 However, this does not mean that forecasting is invalid.

 Actual Percentage of Make to Order Products?

-And once again, as customers demand products more quickly than they can be produced, make to stock environments are the most common environment to be found.
-Only a tiny percentage of business is true make to order.
+And once again, as customers demand products more quickly than they can be produced, make-to-stock environments are the most common environment to be found.
+Only a tiny percentage of business is true to make to order.

 Probably less than 5% of businesses can work this way.
 Defense contractors being a perfect example of this.
 Construction projects are another.

 The article Why DDMRP Is A Necessary Condition For Industry 4.0 To Deliver On The Promise makes more bizarre contentions about DDMRP.

 “This vital element is the use of the Demand Driven Operating Model and the related planning methodology Demand Driven MRP (DDMRP).
 This is currently the only approach that allows to effectively synchronize supply and demand across complex and volatile supply networks.”